exercism/python/exercises/practice/scrabble-score/.approaches/introduction.md

 # Introduction

 There are various ways to solve `scrabble-score`.
-This approaches document shows different strategies to solve this exercise
+This approache document shows different strategies to solve this exercise.

 ## General guidance

 The goal of this exercise is to write a function that calculates the scrabble score for a given word.
-The problem is that
+The problem is that the scrabble score is calculated by the sum of the scores of each letter in the word.

 ## Approach: Using a single dictionary